gloveboxes/contoso-sales-azure-openai-assistant/docs/docs/start-chatting.md

 #### Create an Excel File

-1. Finally, let's use the Assistants API and the code interpreter to generate a report on the sales of beginner-friendly tents in Excel format.
+1. Finally, let's use the Assistants API, the LLM, and the code interpreter to generate a report on the sales of beginner-friendly tents in Excel format.

    Submit the prompt: **`Create an excel file`**